In Mark 12:31, the Bible instructs us to love our neighbors like we love ourselves. It’s the second greatest commandment after “love God.”

+What does it mean to love your neighbor?
 Thousands of years ago, Jesus was asked that same question.
-So He told a story about a weary traveler who was robbed, beaten and left alone alongside of the road (Luke 10:25-37).
+In response, he told a story about a weary traveler who was robbed, beaten and left alongside the road (Luke 10:25-37).

 What Is This Thing Called Love?